solarnode-developement/skyport-installer/README.md

 ## Features

-- Automatic installation of the Skyport Panel (dependencies, nodejs, configure, nginx).
+- Automatic installation of the Skyport Panel (dependencies, nodejs, configure).
 - Automatic installation of the Skyport Wings.
 - Uninstallation support for both panel and wings.